Arbiter1223/Daigaku-Gurashi-Custom-Students/Files/Student Info Pages/Minobe, Sisyphus (A conspiracy-obsessed occult fanatic).md

 Author: BenPupKao

-Compatable game version: V0.69

 First appearance: 11/15/2018

 Created in version: V0.28

+### Additional information

+Sisyphus is a conspiracy theorist who is obsessed with the occult.
+He believes the world is a simulation and researches his points to no avail.
+Sisyphus constantly loses sleep due to his never-ending research, and his parents are greatly concerned for his mental state.

-Download link: <a href="https://raw.githubusercontent.com/Arbiter1223/Daigaku-Gurashi-Custom-Students/master/Files/Student%20Files/Minobe%2C%20Sisyphus%20(A%20conspiracy-obsessed%20occult%20fanatic)%20-%20BenPupKao%2C%20V0.69.student">Minobe, Sisyphus (A conspiracy-obsessed occult fanatic) - BenPupKao, V0.69.student</a>
+### Download link: <a href="https://raw.githubusercontent.com/Arbiter1223/Daigaku-Gurashi-Custom-Students/master/Files/Student%20Files/Minobe%2C%20Sisyphus%20(A%20conspiracy-obsessed%20occult%20fanatic)%20-%20BenPupKao.student">Minobe, Sisyphus (A conspiracy-obsessed occult fanatic) - BenPupKao.student</a>

 ### ---**To download, _right-click_ the link, and select _"Save as"_**---